 Managing employees is a tough job.
-When those employees are remote, it seems harder!
+When those employees are remote, it seems unmanageable!

 Prior to COVID-19, about forty percent of employees worked out of the office at least some time during the year; and they reported that they were happier and felt more valued than non-remote workers.
 Estimates of savings to employers for allowing staff to work remotely range between $11,000 and $22,000 per worker per year.
 However, lack of proximity creates unique communication challenges.